 Vermouth is an ‘aromatized wine’ made by the addition of alcohol to a wine base, with the infusion of botanical flavorings into either the wine or the spirit.
 The word ‘vermouth’ is said to have come from the German word for the bitter herb ‘wormwood,’ originally used for medical purposes, and this herb is still a required ingredient for Vermouth in the EU.
-The basic types of vermouth are ‘dry,’ ‘white’ (blanc/bianco), and ‘sweet’ (or Rosso); all three are based on white wine (‘red’ vermouth is colored with natural color, but is not made of red wine).
+The basic types of vermouth are ‘dry,’ ‘white’ (blanc/bianco), and ‘sweet’ (or Rosso); all three are usually based on white wine (‘red’ vermouth is normally colored with caramel color, but is not made of red wine, although our Bordiga Rosso does contain some red wine).
 Historically Piedmont is the center of Italian vermouth production.

 Vermouth styles: there are three basic types of vermouth, Sweet/Red, White, and Dry, all three based on white wine.
 Sweet vermouth is red in color, the color coming from caramel coloring; White (or Blanc or Bianco) is about the same level of sweetness as Sweet, but fairly pale in color; Dry/Sec/Secco is typically very pale in color and drier than the other two kinds.